 On our previous day in Iceland, we drove from Reykjavik to Vík.
-On this day, we continued our family road trip from Vík to the Jökulsárlón Glacier Lagoon and Diamond Beach, and then continued all the way to Seyðisfjörður.
+On this day, we continued along the Ring Road on our family road trip from Vík to the Jökulsárlón Glacier Lagoon and Diamond Beach, and then continued all the way to Seyðisfjörður.
 It was a very long drive, over 7 hours of actual driving time, plus stops, but it was a lot of fun and we were wowed by both the Jökulsárlón Glacier Lagoon and Seyðisfjörður.

-The Jökulsárlón Glacier Lagoon’s smaller ice chunks wash out to sea and end up on this beach, making it a great playground for visitors!
+The Jökulsárlón Glacier Lagoon’s smaller ice chunks wash out to sea and end up on this beach, making it a great playground whether you are traveling with kids or not!

 Jökulsárlón Glacier Lagoon

 We would have loved to take the time to take a cruise through the lagoon, but with 7 hours of driving time, we simply didn’t feel like there was time.
-If we had one more day, we could have stayed closer to Höfn or Djúpivogur and cut out a few hours of driving.
+If we had one more day, we could have adjusted our travel plans and stayed closer to Höfn or Djúpivogur and cut out a few hours of driving.

 In any case, if you are driving through plan to admire the water for at least 15-30 minutes and use the free restrooms before you leave.